sarangkharche/sarang-codes-quartz-obsidian/content/How to GitHub Foundations/How to GitHub Foundations Certification.md

 ---
-title: How to GitHub Actions
+title: How to GitHub Foundations Certification
 draft: false
 tags:
   - "#github"
+  - certification
 ---

 > **How to use this template :**